mendix/docs/content/en/docs/catalog/register/register-data.md

 Follow the steps below:

-1. Start at the [Catalog homepage](https://catalog.mendix.com).
+1. Start at the [Catalog home page](https://catalog.mendix.com).
 If the connector for your business application is not shown, use the generic **OData** service.
 2. On the **Contract** screen, upload your XML or ZIP file.
 For more information on the contract, see the [Contract Structure](#contract-structure) section below.
 3. On the **Data Source** screen, specify the following Data Source details: **Data Source Name**, **Data Source Version**, and **Data Source Relative Path**.
 The **Data Source Relative Path** is the path of the OData service contract relative to the environment URL of the application.
 For more advice on versioning, see [Semantic numbering](/refguide/consumed-odata-service/#semantic).
 The other fields on the form are optional.

     {{% alert color="warning" %}}Once a version is released to production, any updated contracts should be given a new version.
 This applies even if you are only registering for a non-production environment.<br/><br/>This is because changes to a particular version of a published OData service will be reflected in the entities and attributes available through the catalog for every environment for which the service is published.
 For example, if you have version 1.0.0 published to both non-production and production environments, any changes you make to version 1.0.0 of the service in the non-production environment will also be reflected in the service in production.{{% /alert %}}